knpuniversity/drupal-under-the-hood/knpu/event-subscriber-tags.md

 Whenever you want to raise your hand and scream "Drupal, this service is special, use it for this core purpose", you're going to use a tag.
-The syntax for a tag is ugly, but there it goes.
+The syntax for a tag is ugly, but here it goes.
 Add `tags`, add a new line, indent, add a dash, then a set of curly braces.
 Every tag has a name: this one is `event_subscriber`.

 By doing this, you've now told Drupal's core that our `DynoListener` service is an